The People of Juvik: The Storm

 The Storm (I stormen), published in Norway in 1923 and in America in 1935, covers the later life, and eventually death, of Odin Setran.
 Odin and Ingri have been married for about twenty years now, and have had two sons, Anders and Per.
 Lauris and Astri, too, have two children: Arne and Peder.
 The two couples both live on Haaberg, which has been separated into thirds; Odin owns a third, and Lauris the other two-thirds, which he obtained through trickery.
 In the interval years between Odin Grows Up and this novel, Odin has started up a factory producing herring oil, which is owned in shares by several men in the parish.
 Facing things like labor strikes, dissatisfied shareholders, and the ambition of men like Lauris and Engelbert Olsen, Odin works to keep the factory on an even keel.
 At a meeting of the shareholders, Odin loses his place as the man in charge, replaced by Lauris.
 Lauris, however soon takes ill and Odin is forced to perform his old job anyway.
 Meanwhile, Bonsach Arnesen, Ingri's father, is given a management position at the factory, which he soon resigns due to fear that his past (he had served time in jail for a minor crime) would cause Ingri and Odin suffering.
 Meanwhile, Lauris and Engelbert work at a plot to discredit Odin in the eyes of the parish.
 Engelbert attempts to spread gossip about Ingri and her father, which ends in an encounter between him and Odin, in which Odin drives him into the sea.
 Engelbert washes up on shore the next day, where Lauris persuades him to flee the parish secretly, so that Lauris can charge Odin with murder.
 Meanwhile, a letter found by Mina of Segelsund upon the suicide of old Ola Haaberg reveals a minor crime of Lauris', which Mina eventually takes to the sheriff.
-Because of this, Astri is caught between her feelings of duty and love for Lauris, and her conscious which will not allow her to tell a lie.
+Because of this, Astri is caught between her feelings of duty and love for Lauris, and her conscience which will not allow her to tell a lie.
 Astri ultimately decides to tell the truth, and because of this they are spared public embarrassment.
 In reaction to Lauris' rumors, Odin is determined to kill Lauris, and bides his time.
 Eventually Astri falls ill, and Odin asks Lauris to go across the fjord to get the doctor.
 Because of the violent storm, Lauris tries to get out of it, but Odin is insistent.
 The doctor declines due to the weather, and on the way back to Haaberg the boat is overturned.
 Odin and Lauris realize that the boat will now only hold one of them, and they fight for survival.
 Odin wins, and Lauris floats helplessly in the sea.
 But Odin changes his mind, telling himself that he will not be a murderer.
 He lets Lauris have the boat, and drifts away supported by the oars.
 Eventually Odin washes up on shore, having drowned in the storm.
 At the funeral ale, his friends and family draw two conclusions: firstly, that by giving up his life to save his enemy, Odin had won a victory over Lauris; and secondly, that Lauris had become a different person after the ordeal.
 The series ends when Anders, Odin's eldest son, takes his mother home after the funeral ale.